 From running to cycling, yoga to weight training, we put a Carolina spin on getting fit together.

 View photography from around the world in this exhibition featuring work by University of North Carolina at Chapel Hill alumni, faculty, staff and students.
-All photography on display was submitted as part of UNC’s annual Carolina Global Photography Competition.
+The exhibition will open January 8 and run through July 10, 2020 at the FedEx Global Education Center.
+All photography on display was submitted as part of UNC-Chapel Hill’s 20th annual Carolina Global Photography Competition.